mindsbreaker/rigging-course/pages/01.home/03.transformations/default.md

 ___
 ### World vs Object / Local Space

-The world space is the absolute position of an object or component in the 3D scene.
+The **world space** is the absolute position of an object or component in the 3D scene.
 Every object in Maya has its own local coordinate system called object space.
-Local space is similar to object space, however it uses the origin and axes of the object’s parent node in the hierarchy of objects.
+**Local space** is similar to **object space**, however it uses the origin and axes of the object’s parent node in the hierarchy of objects.

 ___
 ### Absolute vs Relative